-- With the exception of FCRs as described in Appendix A9.1.2 (a) (i, (which are deemed to be approved for use), ARMs shall only be used with the prior agreement of the Undertaker and the Authority on an approved trial basis and following the trial procedure described in Appendix A9.5. - 2) The producer shall establish and maintain a Quailty System which includes policy and procedures for production control.
+- With the exception of FCRs as described in Appendix A9.1.2 (a) (i, (which are deemed to be approved for use), ARMs shall only be used with the prior agreement of the Undertaker and the Authority on an approved trial basis and following the trial procedure described in Appendix A9.5. - 2) The producer shall establish and maintain a Quality System which includes policy and procedures for production control.
 Details that should be included in the manual may be found in the annexe of the appropriate part of BSEN 14227.
-ARMs shall be produced, handled, transported and used in accordance with the approved mix formulations and procedures proven by prior development and testing.

-- 3) Alterations to the proven mix formulations, mix proportions, aggregate type, admixtures, etc. shall not be undertaken without confirmation of their suitability, obtained by further development and testing.
-The approval of the Authority is required prior to the use of any ARM, subject to the trial procedure, whose formulation has been altered. - ARMs used within 450 mm of the road surface shall be non-frost susceptible subject to the exceptions referred to in Section \$5.3.1. - 5) Where the Authority is aware of areas with drainage or groundwater problems, it should notify the Undertaker, and where an Undertaker exposes an area with drainage or groundwater problems, it should notify the Authority.
+ARMs shall be produced, handled, transported and used in accordance with the approved mix formulations and procedures proven by prior development and testing. - 3) Alterations to the proven mix formulations, mix proportions, aggregate type, admixtures, etc. shall not be undertaken without confirmation of their suitability, obtained by further development and testing.
+The approval of the Authority is required prior to the use of any ARM, subject to the trial procedure, whose formulation has been altered. - ARMs used within 450 mm of the road surface shall be non-frost susceptible subject to the exceptions referred to in Section S5.3.1. - 5) Where the Authority is aware of areas with drainage or groundwater problems, it should notify the Undertaker, and where an Undertaker exposes an area with drainage or groundwater problems, it should notify the Authority.
 Following such notification the Undertaker shall provide, at backfill and sub-base levels within trench reinstatements, ARMs that are permeable to a degree not less than the surrounding ground.
-A backfill layer of pea gravel, of 100 mm minimum thickness and surrounded by a geotextile filter fabric where appropriate, may by considered to offer equivalent drainage potential. - 6) Where the Authority is aware of any site where high sulphate levels are known to occur, it should notify the Undertaker.
-Following such notification, any Ordinary Portland Cement based binders in the ARMs shall be replaced with cement having a high sulphate resistance. - 7) Where an Authority demonstrates an engineering reason for not using an ARM, eg in Peat, the Undertaker shall not use the material without prior agreement. - 8) Surfacing materials shall not be reinstated until the ARM has attained sufficient strength to allow adequate compaction of asphalt materials and to sustain adequate traffic loading.
+A backfill layer of pea gravel, of 100 mm minimum thickness and surrounded by a geotextile filter fabric where appropriate, may be considered to offer equivalent drainage potential.

+- 6) Where the Authority is aware of any site where high sulphate levels are known to occur, it should notify the Undertaker.
+Following such notification, any Ordinary Portland Cement based binders in the ARMs shall be replaced with cement having a high sulphate resistance. - 7) Where an Undertaker proposes to use an HBM it shall notify the Authority when submitting its advance notice or if an advance notice is not required, its notice of expected starting date. - 8) Where the Authority demonstrates an engineering reason for not using an ARM, the Undertaker shall not use the material without prior agreement. - 9) The use of ARM (including HBM) shall require to be recorded on the SRWR.
+This will include supporting information including name of manufacturer, batch numbers etc. - 10) Surfacing materials shall not be reinstated until the ARM has attained sufficient strength to allow adequate compaction of asphalt materials and to sustain adequate traffic loading.
 A simple penetration or indentation or bearing capacity test appropriate to the ARM is recommended to allow confirmation of adequate strength prior to surfacing.
-Any appropriate standardised test procedure may be used and, with prior experience, will indicate the earliest time at which surfacing should be carried out. - 9) Fluid ARMs may flow into damaged drainage or ducting within, or adjacent to, the excavation.
+Any appropriate standardised test procedure may be used and, with prior experience, will indicate the earliest time at which surfacing should be carried out. - 11) Fluid ARMs may flow into damaged drainage or ducting within, or adjacent to, the excavation.
 Where required, plastic sheeting etc. may provide adequate protection during pouring and curing.